Our popular courses are known as ‘competitive’. This means that more applications are received every semester than we have places for.

 Competitive course list

 To find out if your preferred course and location is competitive, see the course list below.
-A course list for Semester 2 2021 is being compiled, so the Semester 1 course list can be used as an indication for what you might expect in Semester 2.

 Don't miss out.
 Applying for a popular course means you need to submit your application before the round close dates to have a chance at being offered a place.